roots/bedrock/README.md

 9. Install packages: `composer install`
 10. If you don't already have it in your system, add the Vagrant box: `vagrant box add efeqdev/wp-ubuntu-14.04`
 11. Update /provisioning/hosts file with the correct application_name variable.
 12. If this project is brand new and there is no production or staging database, comment out the last task "Source Databases" in provisioning/playbooks/wp-lamp-setup.yml.
 Remember later to comment that back in when the site has been launched to production.
+You'll need to create your local db after vagrant up.
 13. If this project already has a production database, run `grunt db_to_dev`.
 14. Grab the .env and deploy config files from the remote server located in /home/yourprojectname/local_dev_files.
 Put them in you local repo - overwrite the existing files.
 14. Start Vagrant and provision the box: `vagrant up`.
+15. If this is a brand new site, create local db using PHPMyAdmin or by ssh'ing into the vagrant box and creating it.
+Otherwise, the database will be sourced for you.
 15. Check out http://yourprojectname.dev to confirm the site is up.
 16. Log in to PHPMyAdmin at http://192.168.33.10/phpmyadmin (Username: wp_db_u Password: password)